ggovee/Entertainment/README.md

 Thank you!

+from:
+- ow-nite
+- cherryO-o
-(from: ow-nite & 4 other groupmates)
+- (& 3 other groupmates)